fertility-health > lifestyle-fertility > lifestyle-substances > diet-and-fertility

 Generally

-Couples trying for a baby should really change their diet at least three months (ideally six months) in advance.
-We advise six months as it gives time for developing eggs and sperm to benefit from better nutrition and lower oxidative stress.
-Diets are potent ways to reduce inflammation, balance hormones, or build up substantial energy reserves, which are all crucial for making babies.
+Couples trying for a baby should really change their diet at least three (ideally six) months in advance to give developing eggs and sperm time to benefit from better nutrition and lower oxidative stress.
+Diets are potent ways to reduce inflammation, balance hormones, or build up substantial energy reserves, which are all crucial fertility factors.

-While diet is a powerful tool to improve health and fertility, this is especially true when it matches a person’s needs, and not all diet advice is appropriate for everyone, so please:
+While diet is a powerful tool to improve health and fertility, this is especially true when it matches a person’s needs, and not all diet advice is appropriate for everyone, and we you:

 References